lzd19981105/Falcon/README.md

 |...
 ```

 2. Here we give an example of a training script used for single instruction training.
 You may runing this script on master machine node and every slave machine node you have.
-Note that the corresponding parameters in this script should be modified according to the node on which it is running.
+Note that some parameters in this script should be modified according to the machine node on which it is running.

 ```bash
 RANK=0 # The node idx of current machine node